Frnasbukhari/compsci-notes/notes/Intelligent-data-analysis/Nature of Data .md

 ### 4.2 Intrinsic and Extrinsic Properties

 #### 4.2.1 Intrinsic Properties
 Intrinsic properties are built-in features of the data, independent of external context:
 - **Cardinality**: How many elements are in a set.
-  - Example: A set of colors like \{red, blue, green\} has a cardinality of 3.
+  - Example: A set of colors like `{red, blue, green}` has a cardinality of 3.
 - **Density**: Whether the data is discrete (individual points) or continuous (a smooth range).
   - Example: Whole numbers are discrete; real numbers are continuous.
 - **Dimensionality**: The number of "axes" needed to describe the data.